12: Of Preparation

 “Holding fast to me connects me to this realm,” he said.
 “It keeps me from losing myself in the aethereal void.”

 “Just a little, yes,” Ahn said.
-“I may cry out as if in pain, even beg for you to make it stop, but you must promise to ignore me unless I’m clearly in mortal danger.
+“I may cry out in pain, even beg for you to make it stop, but you must promise to ignore me unless I’m clearly in mortal danger.
 Just grab onto me for dear life.
 Talk to me, call out my name, recite verses of a song—anything to keep my connection to this world strong.”

 “It would be the most welcome sound in the world.”